wagov/wasocshared/advisories/20230123002-Mozilla-Critical-Updates.md

-# Mozilla Realeases Critical Security Updates - 20230123002
+# Mozilla Releases Critical Security Updates - 20230123002

 ## Overview
 Mozilla has released critical security updates to address vulnerabilities in Firefox ESR and Firefox.
 An attacker could exploit some of these vulnerabilities to take control of an affected system.